RiversideValley/Fluid.Runtime/Doc/library/inspect.rst

    object and the line number indicates where in the original source file the first line of code was found.
 An :exc:`OSError` is raised if the source code cannot be retrieved.
+   A :exc:`TypeError` is raised if the object is a built-in module, class, or function.

    .. versionchanged:: 3.3
       :exc:`OSError` is raised instead of :exc:`IOError`, now an alias of the